FlyJingFish/AndroidAOP/README_EN.md

      //Required items 👇
      implementation 'io.github.FlyJingFish.AndroidAop:android-aop-core:1.7.2'
      implementation 'io.github.FlyJingFish.AndroidAop:android-aop-annotation:1.7.2'

+     //Required item 👇If you already have this item in your project, you don’t need to add it. implementation 'androidx.appcompat:appcompat:1.3.0' // At least in 1.3.0 and above

      //Optional 👇, if you want to customize aspects, you need to use them, ⚠️supports aspects written in Java and Kotlin code ksp 'io.github.FlyJingFish.AndroidAop:android-aop-ksp:1.7.2'
      //Optional 👇, if you want to customize aspects, you need to use them, ⚠️only applies to aspects written in Java code